faizahmp/ros/README.md

      cd ~/ros2_lecture_ws
      ./sync_time.sh
      ```
-   - If synchronization fails, repeat the `turtlebots_mode` command and retry.
+   - If synchronization fails, repeat the `turtlebot3_mode` command and retry.

 ### Launching the System